esper-io/dev-docs/docs/home/console.md

 Device makers and carriers customize the setup process, thus it is likely you’ll encounter unique setup screens specific to your device.
 Generally you can either skip or decline most of the options, noting there are a handful of system specific notifications called out in the instructions for which you’ll need to make the proper selections.
 :::

 From the Provisioning Methods screen, if you select **6 Tap QR Code** you will be taken step through instructions using the 6 Tap QR Code provisioning process.
-You may follow through these steps easily by clicking **Next**.
+You can progress through these steps easily by clicking **Next**.

 ![Factory Reset](./assets/NewConsole/SixTapFirstScreen.png)

-The below steps are a more detailed version of the same steps provided in the Console.
+The steps outlined below are a more detailed version of the same steps provided in the Console.
 Be sure to have your [Provisioning Template](./console.md#provisioning-templates) created so you can access the QR code you will use to provision your device.

 Begin by [factory resetting](./console.md#how-to-factory-reset-your-device) your device.